 1. Right, click on iWatermark Pro’s icon and select compatibility and select change high DPI settings button then select “Override High DPI Scaling” and set to System (Enhanced).
 Seen in the screenshot below.

 2. Right click on the desktop to see this dialog.
 Tap the Display settings seen in the screenshot below.

 Change the ‘Display Settings’ (optional) seen in the screenshot below, to your taste and depending on your eyes.
 If you find the iWatermark windows is too small, adjusting Display setting to 150% or 200% and adjust the iWatermark’s app’s ‘Compatibility’ settings (in step 1 above) to scale the windows up.
 Then you are set.
 These settings for iWatermark are remembered across upgrades.

 Even though iWatermark can do many things (resize, rename, etc.) the most common use is to watermark images.
 This basic tutorial will guide you in putting a watermark on a photo.
-Screenshots were created on the Mac but should look basically the same in the Windows version.

 IMPORTANT: You can use as many visible watermarks as you want to use simultaneously on a photo or photos.
 There can only be 1 metadata or stegomark on a photo or photos at a time.

 Each watermark that is selected in the Watermark Manager is added to the photo or each photo in a batch.
 You can select more than one watermark in the Watermark Manager with the usual method of selecting.
 Click once to select one watermark.
 Shift-click on a group for a continuous selection.
 Command-click on Mac or Control-click on Windows for a discontinuous selection.